-We have reviewed the accompanying unaudited condensed interim financial statements of LINCOTRADE & ASSOCIATES PTE LTD (the "Company") set out on pages C-4 to C-33, which comprise the unaudited condensed interim statement of financial position of the Company as at 28 February 2022, the related unaudited condensed interim statement of profit or loss and other comprehensive income, unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of these unaudited condensed interim financial statements in accordance with Singapore Financial Reporting Standard (International) ("SFRS(I)") 1-34 Interim Financial statements based on our review.
+We have reviewed the accompanying unaudited condensed interim financial statements of LINCOTRADE & ASSOCIATES PTE LTD (the "Company") set out on pages C-4 to C-33, which comprise the unaudited condensed interim statement of financial position of the Company as at 28 February 2022, the related unaudited condensed interim statement of profit or loss and other comprehensive income, unaudited condensed interim statement of changes in equity and unaudited condensed interim statement of cash flows for the eight-month period ended 28 February 2022, and other explanatory information.
+The Company's management is responsible for the preparation and presentation of these unaudited condensed interim financial statements in accordance with Singapore Financial Reporting Standard (International) ("SFRS(I)") 1-34 Interim Financial Reporting.
+Our responsibility is to express a conclusion on the unaudited condensed interim financial statements based on our review.